 To the left here is an old archival photo of an example of an AIM bird.
 The father is a Seraph, the mother is another AIM bird, a brown lacewing spot-tail Satinette.
-The Seraphim Color Gene Complex is hidden in this bird because it exists on only one half the chromosomes, so it looks like a Satinette Oriental Frill.
-This is a very, very colorful bird and is a startling example of the sorts of colors and patterns that may be hidden on the Z and other chromosomes in your Seraphim, But even though it is a second generation from an outcross to a Satinette Old Oriental Frill, it still overall looks way too much like an Old Oriental Frill in structure.
-If crossed back to a really outstanding Seraph, half of its babies would be colored Splits (AIM birds) just like it, and half would be Seraphim, some of which might be of reasonable quality and starting to look overall more like Seraphim and less like Old Fashioned Oriental Frills.
+The Seraphim Color Gene Complex is hidden in this bird because it exists on only one half the chromosomes, so it looks like a Classic Satinette Oriental Frill.
+This is a very, very colorful bird and is a startling example of the sorts of colors and patterns that may be hidden on the Z and other chromosomes in your Seraphim, But even though it is a second generation from an outcross to a Classic Satinette Oriental Frill, it still overall looks way too much like a Classic Oriental Frill in structure.
+If crossed back to a really outstanding Seraph, half of its babies would be colored Splits (AIM birds) just like it, and half would carry the complete set of the Seraph Color Gene Complex and turn from recessive red Satinette to pure white.
+Of those, some might be of reasonable quality and starting to look overall more like Seraphim and less like Classic Oriental Frills.
 With each generation the back-cross of a newer generation AIM bird to a Show Quality Seraph will result in better quality AIM birds that will – aside from being color-marked – eventaully look physically exactly like Seraphim.
 As far as I know, the only two people who ever used AIM birds to refine and develop the breed are Anya Ellis and myself (using an original AIM bird I got from Anya.)